Calling all Young Scientists and Engineers!

 Event Info

 The Science & Engineering Fair is a one-day expo where students share their STEM projects with their peers, families, and judges from Maine organizations.
-The 2023 event will take place on Saturday, May 6, 2023, at the Boys & Girls Club in Gardiner.
-Stay tuned for any COVID protocols the organizers deem necessary.
+The 2023 event will take place on Saturday, May 6, 2023, at the Boys & Girls Club, 14 Pray Street, Gardiner.

 Awards